Sultan Mohammad Mansur Ahmed

 Sultan Muhammed Mansur Ahmed is a Bangladeshi politician.
 He was vice president of Dhaka University Central Students' Union.
 In 2018 Bangladesh general election he contested from Moulvibazar-2 as a candidate of Jatiya Oikya Front and won the seat.

 Early life

 He studied in Murari Chand College.
 He then graduated from Dhaka University.

 Career

-He was the president of the Bangladesh Chhatra League, the student wing of the Awami League, from 1985 to 1988.
+Ahmed was the president of the Bangladesh Chhatra League, the student wing of the Awami League, from 1985 to 1988.
 Then he became the vice president of Dhaka University Central Students' Union.
-After being elected as a Member of Parliament he was chosen as the Organising Secretary of Bangladesh Awami League.
-Currently he is the Member of Parliament from Moulvibazar-2 constituency.
+After being elected as a Member of Parliament in 1996 he was chosen as the Organising Secretary of Awami League.

+In 2001, Ahmed was nominated by the Awami League to contest the parliamentary elections from Moulvibazar-2 but lost to MM Shahin.

+Ahmed distanced himself from the Awami League and was elected in 2018 to parliament as a candidate of the Jatiya Oikya Front using the Sheaf of Paddy symbol of the Bangladesh Nationalist Party.
+He was the Member of Parliament from Moulvibazar-2 constituency from 2018 till 2024.

+Ahmed was arrested on 30 September 2024 by Detective Branch.